NeerAeron/shiritori-word-game/README.md

 # shiritori-word-game
+#### Video Demo:  <URL HERE>
+#### Description:
-An implantation of shiritori and atlas word games in python, with flexible implementation allowing for similar games to be created.
+An implemnetation of the japanese game shiritori and atlas word games in python, with flexible implementation allowing for similar games to be created.